Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-state.rst

 Quite a lot of details are interesting here: the physical description of the character that cannot be conveyed by the graphics, and its motivations, ethics, background, oddities, etc.

 Both physical and psychological portraits should be updated from time to time during the character's life, to reflect the consequences of what it experienced.

-Life base expectancy, in years
+Life base expectancy, expressed in years, is determined at creature creation.

 Belongings